mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/insights/insights-viewing/index.md

 - To flag individual insights as useful, select the thumbs-up icon.
 This notifys the Insights Engine that you find this type of insight useful and helps customize your expereince over time.
 - For an insight item that is not useful, select the vertical 3-dot menu for that insight item and select Snooze.
 This only snoozes the individual insight; if the issue recurrs, a new insight item displays in the table.
-- Under the description and if applicable, we provide you links to Grafana and the Kubernetes Dashboard so that you can dig deeper into the insight item.